-Regenerating the CA certificate, in addition, impacts MobileIron Tunnel.
-For MobileIron Tunnel, the CA certificate must be manually uploaded to the device.
-To manually push the Standalone Sentry certificate to the device, follow the instructions in the Using a Self-signed certificate with Standalone Sentry and MobileIron Tunnel knowledge base article in the MobileIron Support and Knowledge Base portal at https://community.mobileiron.com/docs/DOC-1713.
+Regenerating the CA certificate, in addition, impacts Tunnel.
+For Tunnel, the CA certificate must be manually uploaded to the device.
+To manually push the Standalone Sentry certificate to the device, follow the instructions in the Using a Self-signed certificate with Standalone Sentry and Tunnel knowledge base article.

-How to regenerate the Standalone Sentry self-signed certificate
+How to regenerate the Standalone Sentry self-signed certificate certificate {portal}

-To regenerate the Standalone Sentry certificates, enter the following CLI command in configuration mode: certificate {portal}
+To regenerate the Standalone Sentry certificates, enter the following CLI command in configuration mode: